-“Time Power”, from BrianTracy promises many great things.
+“Time Power”, from @BrianTracy promises many great things.
 From gaining 2 hours per day to improved productivity and performance to transversing the space-time continuum in a Tardis like invention of his own design.
-OK, the last one was my addition so I will not hold him to that but let’s review and see if the former two can be delivered upon in a short summary.
+OK, the last one was my addition so I will not hold him to that but let’s review and see if the former two can be delivered upon.
 I will give bonus points for the time travel one though.

 Brian Tracy is well known on the self improvement circuit.
 Indeed he has been there so long that it is difficult to fathom self development in an era before Brian Tracy.
 In “Time Power”, he brings a plethora of hints n’ tips to a range of topics across the general area of time management.Often in his material he announces the findings come as a result of reading hundreds of books and articles.
 I did not recall seeing this statement in the book so perhaps in this case new research was needed and he simply had to delve into his encyclopaedic knowledge on the topic.

 Out of interest though, I did search for “hundreds”, and it did come up a few times when referring to the effort required for training and training material.
 So, next time you read one of Brian’s books see how many times “hundreds”, are mentioned.